ibm-mas/mas-performance/docs/mas/manage/bestpractice.md

 - increase maxsequence cache to 50
 - run runstats and/or reorg to update index periodically
-- separate system storage, user storage, backup storage, transaction logs storage, temporary tablespace storage on as different disks if possible.
+- separate system storage, user storage, backup storage, transaction logs storage, temporary tablespace storage on different disks if possible.
 - Use [DB2 Performance Diagnosis](../../pd/db2-performance-diagnosis.md) to troubleshoot and tuning the db and SQL.
 - Manage requires **row-organized** tables.
 Check db2w db setting (by default it uses column based) and update the setting by `db2 update db cfg using DFT_TABLE_ORG ROW`
 - **Manage** does **NOT** support MMP or table partition in the current version, but consider to archive records over 1-year old.
 Optim is the one of the tools can be used for archiving. see [this guide](https://www.ibm.com/support/pages/installing-ibm-maximo-archiving-751-ibm-maximo-asset-management-v76) and [this video](https://www.youtube.com/watch?v=qr_0SpWrabc) for details.